 2.2.8 Performance/Disturbance/Compliance Analysis

 (1) Performance/Disturbance/Compliance analysis shall be performed by ERCOT for the purpose of ensuring conformance with the Protocols and Operating Guides.
-All Generation Resources, ESRs, SOTGs, SOTSGs, and Controllable Load Resources, except nuclear-powered Resources or WGRs with a permanent exemption approved by ERCOT, must respond to frequency disturbances with a Governor droop as specified in Section 2.2.7, Turbine Speed Governors.
-Each Generation Resource, ESR, SOTG, SOTSG, and Controllable Load Resource based on participation in at least eight FMEs, shall meet a minimum 12-month rolling average initial Primary Frequency Response performance and sustained Primary Frequency Response performance of 0.75 as calculated in Section 8, Attachment J, Initial and Sustained Measurements for Primary Frequency Response.
-When assessing conformance with the Protocols and Operating Guides, ERCOT shall evaluate the annual rolling average and may exclude from the performance analysis Generation Resources, ESRs, SOTGs, SOTSGs, or Controllable Load Resources in accordance with, but not limited to, the following conditions:
+All Generation Resources, ESRs, Controllable Load Resources that are capable of providing Primary Frequency Response, SOTGs, and SOTSGs, except nuclear-powered Resources or WGRs with a permanent exemption approved by ERCOT, must respond to frequency disturbances with a Governor droop as specified in Section 2.2.7, Turbine Speed Governors.
+Each Generation Resource, ESR, Controllable Load Resource qualified for Regulation Service and/or RRS, SOTG, and SOTSG based on participation in at least eight FMEs, shall meet a minimum 12-month rolling average initial Primary Frequency Response performance and sustained Primary Frequency Response performance of 0.75 as calculated in Section 8, Attachment J, Initial and Sustained Measurements for Primary Frequency Response.
+When assessing conformance with the Protocols and Operating Guides, ERCOT shall evaluate the annual rolling average and may exclude from the performance analysis Generation Resources, ESRs, Controllable Load Resources qualified for Regulation Service and/or RRS, SOTGs, or SOTSGs in accordance with, but not limited to, the following conditions:

 (a) Operating within the larger of five MW or 2% of the High Sustained Limit (HSL) or the maximum capacity for low frequency disturbances;